The Founding AE Stack · New · Charter cohort

 Get your product in the hands of the operators actually using it.

 A quarterly partner program for B2B GTM tools.
-Real Founding AEs at seed and Series A B2B SaaS companies get 90-day trials of your product.
-You get vetted feedback, referenceable users, and a path to paying customers.
+Founding AEs at seed and Series A B2B SaaS companies get 90-day trials of your product.
+If they like it, they talk about it — to their company, to operators in their network, to founders they know.
 Not a directory.
 Not a sponsorship.
 A working relationship.

 Q3 is the inaugural cohort.
 Charter pricing for first vendors in — the program economics will normalize once we have closed deals to point to.